spacetime-ecologist/spacetime-ecologists-RTMB/README.md

 ```shell
 cat RTMB.res
 ```
-Note that all packages required to run the individual chapter scripts must be insalled prior to using the `Makefile`
+Note that all packages required to run the individual chapter scripts must be installed prior to using the `Makefile`

 ## Known issues